At a Glance

 You will be part of Scotland's leading charity providing support to people with chest, heart, stroke and long covid conditions to live life to the full again.
 As well as those who have witnessed or provided CPR for someone who has had an out of hospital cardiac arrest (OHCA).
 Our services form a nationwide network of local support groups, health care professionals, volunteers and one-to-one support teams helping families adjust to life with living with one of our conditions.

-The role of the Advice Line Practitioner is to provide confidential, independent information, advice and support to people affected by chest, heart, stroke, long covid illness and OHCA, their families, carers and health professionals.
+Position Overview The role of the Advice Line Practitioner is to provide confidential, independent information, advice and support to people affected by chest, heart, stroke, long covid illness and OHCA, their families, carers and health professionals.

-We are seeking an enthusiastic individual who is organised and motivated, with good communication skills.
-Candidates must have a first level general nursing qualification or equal level healthcare professional registration and have a minimum of 3 years post-registration experience in either a hospital or community setting, working with people affected by at least one of our conditions.
+Minimum of 3 years post-registration experience in a hospital or community setting working with people affected by at least one of the conditions.

-Contact Detail:
+Contact Details:

-Chest Heart and Stroke Scotland Recruiting Team
+Chest Heart and Stroke Scotland Recruitment Team

-StudySmarter Expert Advice 🤫
+StudySmarter Expert Advice🤫

-We think this is how you could land Advice Line Practitioner
+We think this is how you could land Advice Line Practitioner in Edinburgh

 ✨Tip Number 1